ubccpsc/310/docs/26w1/project/d1-drop-in-a-feature.md

 - **Validation follows the existing convention.** When `campus` is present but isn't a string, produce the same `422` shape the other fields produce, with `"expected a string"`.
 Look at how `name` and `address` are handled and do the same thing.
-- **`campus` appears everywhere a building is returned**, including the buildings list, a single building, and the body returned when a building is deleted.
+- **`campus` appears in the buildings list, a single building, and the body returned when a building is deleted.**
 - **`openapi.yml` describes the new `campus` field.** Add it to the `Building` schema and to the `422` validation shape above, matching whatever you decided for how absence is represented. `campus` isn't required the way `name` and `address` are, so its entry will look similar but not identical.